Unlocking the Versatility of Drag Bits Across Various Drilling Applications

 Drag Bits

-Drill overburdens with sands, clays and soft formations with a step drag bit.
+Embark on overburden drilling ventures, navigate through sands, clays, and soft formations with the formidable step drag bit.

-For best drilling results, maintain rotary table speeds between 60 and 80 rpm with light weight on bit (WOB).
+For optimal drilling performance, maintain rotary table speeds ranging from 60 to 80 rpm, coupled with a light Weight on Bit (WOB) strategy.

 Chevron Drag Bit

-For best drilling results, maintain rotary table speeds between 50 and 60 rpm with light to medium weight on bit (WOB).
-Harder formations require more WOB.
+To maximize drilling efficiency, sustain rotary table speeds between 50 and 60 rpm, accompanied by light to medium WOB.
+Harder formations may necessitate higher WOB.

 3 wing, 4 wing, or Step?